straybiker/HA-load-balancer/README.md

 - Off: Do not charge
 - Minimal 1.4kW: Always charge at 1 phase, 6A
 - Minimal 4kW: Always charge at 3 phases, 6A
-- Eco: Load balance based on the available rest power
+- Limited: Load balance based on the available rest power
 - Fast: Always load at 3 phases, 16A
 - Solar: Use all available solar power.
 When there is less then 1 phase 6A available, draw up to 6A from the grid to fill in the current gap.
 Do not charge if there is no available solar power.

 > [!WARNING]
 > Solar mode is experimental

+## Charge Modes

+The available charge modes are:
+- Off
+- Minimal 1.4kW
+- Minimal 4kW
+- Limited
+- Fast
+- Solar

 ## Configuration and helpers
 Update the following variables in the script with your own sensors and parameters.
 The parameters can be hard coded or set with a helper variable if you want to control it from the UI